The big picture around data center environmental impacts

 Data Center Interior

 Historically enterprise data centers comprised aggregations of large numbers of server computers, each one with one or more central processing (CPU) units, arranged vertically in racks.
-A large enterprise data center might host between 2,000 and 5,000 servers, its surface are might be between 20,000 and 100,000 square feet, and its energy draw around 100MW (Source: IBM).
-There is no a-priory restriction how extensive these data centers might be or what power intensity profile they might have.
+A large enterprise data center might host between 2,000 and 5,000 servers, its surface area might be between 20,000 and 100,000 square feet, and its energy draw around 100MW (Source: IBM).
+There is no a-priory restriction how extensive these data centers might be, or what power intensity profile they might have.
 (Credit: Wikipedia)

 Colocation Data Centers

 In the US many colocation centers are structured as Data Center REITs (Real Estate Investment Trusts) that are specialized public companies that own, operate, and manage facilities designed to house critical IT infrastructure.
-In principle any private or public corporate entity provide a similar service.
+In principle any private or public corporate entity may provide a similar service.

 Edge Data Centers